syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/js/steps.md

 {% previewsample "page.domainurl/code-snippet/stepper/steps/cssClass" %}

-## Steps validation
+## Step validation

-Specifies the validation state of each step in the Stepper.
+You can set the validation state for each step to displaying a success or error icon by using `isValid` property.

-> To know more about Stepper validation, refer the [Validation](./stepper-validation#validating-steps) section.
+> To know more about Stepper validation, please refer to the [Validation](./steps-validation#validating-steps) section.